JAlcocerT/Linux/content/docs/Privacy/_index.md

   * And [dApps](https://dappradar.com/) sense is also F/OSS
 * And you can have a look to full history of transactions: [ETH](https://etherscan.io/txs), [BTC](https://bitcoinexplorer.org/)...
 {{< /callout >}}

+#### IPFS

+IPFS (InterPlanetary File System) is one of the foundational technologies that could serve as a backbone for Web3 due to its role in enabling decentralized storage and access to data across the internet.

+PFS provides the infrastructure necessary for developing and hosting decentralized applications.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xsvTEzTirlQ" frameborder="0" allowfullscreen></iframe>

+{{% details title="Filecoin" closed="true" %}}

+[FileCoin](https://docs.filecoin.io/) is a decentralized storage network designed to turn cloud storage into an algorithmic market.
+It runs on a blockchain with a native token, also called Filecoin (FIL), which is used as a payment system for storage and retrieval services.
+Here’s how Filecoin relates to IPFS:

+* Built on IPFS: Filecoin is essentially an incentive layer on top of IPFS.
+While IPFS allows for the decentralized storing and sharing of files, Filecoin incentivizes the storage of those files through financial rewards.
+Storage providers earn Filecoin tokens by hosting files, effectively turning data storage into a market where users pay to have their files stored.

+* Decentralization and Redundancy: Like IPFS, Filecoin aims to make the web more decentralized and less reliant on centralized cloud storage providers.
+By distributing files across numerous nodes, it enhances data redundancy and reliability.

+* Security and Efficiency: Filecoin introduces cryptographic proofs to ensure files are stored correctly and securely.
+These include Proof of Replication (PoRep) and Proof of Spacetime (PoSt), which verify that data is being stored as intended over time.

+Filecoin introduces cryptographic proofs to ensure files are stored correctly and securely.
+These include Proof of Replication (PoRep) and Proof of Spacetime (PoSt), which verify that data is being stored as intended over time.

+{{% /details %}}

+#### Web3

+Web 3.0, often referred to simply as Web3, represents the next phase of the internet's evolution, emphasizing decentralization, blockchain technologies, and token-based economics.
+It seeks to address issues related to privacy, data ownership, and centralization that have become prevalent in the era of Web 2.0, which is dominated by large tech companies.